 The financial statements contain information about GMR Energy Projects (Mauritius) Limited as an individual company and do not contain consolidated financial information as the parent of a group.
-The Company owns 100% in GMR Energy (Cyprus) Limited.
-The Company has taken advantage of the exemption provided by the Mauritius Companies Act allowing a wholly owned or virtually wholly owned parent company holding a Category 1 Global Business Licence not to present consolidated financial statements.
-The ultimate parent, GMR Infrastructure Limited, a company incorporated in India, prepares consolidated financial statements in accordance with Indian Accounting Standards (referred to as "Ind AS").
+The Company owned 100% in GMR Energy (Cyprus) Limited as at 31 December 2021.
+The Company had taken advantage of the exemption provided by the Mauritius Companies Act allowing a wholly owned or virtually wholly owned parent company holding a Global Business Licence not to present consolidated financial statements.
+The ultimate parent, GMR Power and Urban Infra Limited (Previously known as GMR Infrastructure Limited), a company incorporated in India, prepares consolidated financial statements in accordance with Indian Accounting Standards (referred to as "Ind AS").
 The registered office of the ultimate parent is Naman Centre, 7th Floor, Opp.
 Dena Bank, Plot No.C-31, G Block, Bandra Kurla Complex, Bandra (East), Mumbai - 400051.